IC-Search/ic-search/README.md

 The MVP as part of the Dfinihack hackathon showcases:

-- Entering search terms and getting search results
+- User facing UI for searching websites
-- Registering websites using Internet Identity
+- Registering websites
+- Deposit cycles on the service to be used as staking tokens
 - Staking terms on websites

 ## Roadmap